HidayatiMardhiah/HidayatiMardhiah/README.md

 - ⚡  A Job tracker application built in react.js with an AI feature built to provide statistical progress

 ## 🛠 Tech & Tools
-- **Languages & Libraries**: Python, scikit-learn, pandas, matplotlib
+- **Languages & Libraries**: JavaScript, Python, scikit-learn, pandas, matplotlib
 - **Environments**: Jupyter Notebook, Visual Studio Code
 - **Other**: LaTeX for documentation and reports